 Our Iron Water Filter Will Remove Iron And Manganese From Your Water Without Chemicals

 They were expensive and required chemicals to clean the media.
 It was a messy job and you had to add the cleaner to the filter bed and then allow it to rinse.
 The stuff stunk terribly, burned your eyes and it would burn you if you got it on your skin.
-Major improvements in these systems have allowed home owners to enjoy iron and rust free water without the use of nasty chemicals or maintenance and they are actually more effective than they used to be.
-Newer iron filter systems regenerate much like a water softener but because of new media’s like “Zeoprep”, there is no longer the need for monthly maintenance and the need to clean the filter with chemicals.
+Major improvements in these systems have allowed homeowners to enjoy iron and rust-free water without the use of nasty chemicals or maintenance and they are actually more effective than they used to be.
+Newer iron filter systems regenerate much like a water softener but because of new media like “Zeoprep”, there is no longer the need for monthly maintenance and the need to clean the filter with chemicals.
 You really just install it and forget it.
 What Kind Of Iron?
-Rust can come come from multiple sources, that being bacterial, organic and fixture.
-If its bacterial, it will show as brown slime in the inside of toilet tanks (the back tank on your toilets) and will need to be treated using a chemical injection system and a separate holding tank which is needed to store and oxidize the iron.
+Rust can come from multiple sources, that being bacterial, organic, and fixture.
+If it's bacterial, it will show as brown slime in the inside of toilet tanks (the back tank on your toilets) and will need to be treated using a chemical injection system and a separate holding tank that is needed to store and oxidize the iron.
 The chemical solution is usually chlorine bleach or hydrogen peroxide.

 Why Pay More Money For Similar Systems That Can Cost Hundreds Of Dollars More When You Can Get The Same Results For Much Less?

 It Does The Job...

 - No More Rust

 - No More Iron-Tasting Water

 - No More Expensive And Messy Chemicals